An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Although there are not an extremely large number Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
 This variety of spellings began almost immediately after the acceptance of surnames within Welsh society.
 As time progressed, these old Brythonic names were eventually were recorded in English.
 This process was problematic in that many of the highly inflected sounds of the native language of Wales could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
 The name Davies has seen various spelling variations: Davies, Davis, Divis and others.

-First found in Flintshire, where the Davies family held a family seat from very ancient times.
+First found in Flintshire (Welsh: Sir y Fflint), a historic county, created after the defeat of the Welsh Kingdom of Gwynedd in 1284, and located in north-east Wales, where the Davies family held a family seat from very ancient times.
 They were descended from Cynrig Efell, Lord of Eglwysegle, the twin son of Madog ab Maredadd, the great grandson of Bleddyn ap Cynvin, Prince of Powys, head of the honorable and worthy third Royal Tribe of Wales, who was traitorously murdered in 1073 by the men of Ystrad Tywi, after he had governed all Wales for 13 years.
 Directly descended from this line was John ap Davydd (John Davies of Gwasanau in the county of Flint).

 Another 307 words(22 lines of text) are included under the topic Early Davies Notables in all our PDF Extended History products.

 Some of the Davies family moved to Ireland, but this topic is not covered in this excerpt.
-Another 299 words(21 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 389 words(28 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The Welsh migration to North America in the late 19th and early 20th centuries contributed greatly to its rapid development.
 These migrants were in search of land, work, and freedom.
 Those Welsh families that survived the long ocean journey were critical to the development of new industries and factories, and to the quick settlement of land.
 They also added to an ever-growing rich cultural heritage.
 A search of the immigration and passenger lists has shown a number of people bearing the name Davies: